Services · Van Nuys, Los Angeles

 What chrome delete is

 The result is a cleaner, more intentional look.
 Chrome reads as stock.
 Blacked-out trim reads as a decision.
+On modern builds where the rest of the car has been wrapped, coated, or tinted, exposed chrome is the one detail that breaks the illusion.

 How it fits into a build